grpc/proposal/A33-Fault-Injection.md

    // delay feature is disabled and delay_fraction will be ignored. google.protobuf.Duration delay = 1;

-   // The possibility that this RPC will be delayed.
+   // The probability that this RPC will be delayed.
    //
    // The default value is 0.
-The possibility is represented as a fraction over
+The probability is represented as a fraction over
    // 1 million (1000000).
 For example, 0.625% will be 6250, 12.5% will be
    // 125000.
 Its value should be clamped into the interval [0, 1000000].
    uint32 delay_fraction = 2;